In Throes of Increasing Wonder...: Plot

 Lestat is later invited by Louis to have dinner with the Du Lac family.
-During dinner talk, Paul's question to Lestat about whether he is "one with Christ" angers him and causes him to almost use his powers on the family but is immediately stopped by Louis.
-Afterwards, Lestat brings Louis to his place and brings Louis to Miss Lily, who is waiting upstairs.
-The three then have a threesome, while Lestat seduces Louis telepathically.
+During dinner talk, Paul's question to Lestat about whether he is "one with Christ" angers him and causes him to almost use his powers on the family but Louis stops him.
+Afterwards, Lestat brings Louis to his residence, where Miss Lily is waiting upstairs.
+As the three have sex, Lestat seduces Louis telepathically.
 After Lily falls asleep, Louis and Lestat share a passionate kiss.
 Lestat then bites Louis' neck and the two levitate.
-However, despite liking it, the feelings terrify Louis, and he decides to stop seeing Lestat again.
+However, despite the ecstasy of the experience, his feelings terrify Louis and he decides to stop seeing Lestat.

-The morning after Grace's wedding, Paul commits suicide in front of Louis by jumping off their house's roof.
-His mother blames him and accuses him of saying something that led to Paul's death.
+The morning after their sister Grace's wedding, Paul commits suicide by jumping off their house's roof.
+His mother blames him and accuses Louis of saying something that led to Paul's death.
 Later, Lestat ambushes Paul's funeral and asks Louis to come to him.
 Louis, who has had enough of his mother's blame, chooses not to go to the wake.
 He goes looking for Lily and learns of her death.
-Tormented by Lestat's constant mind control on him, he decides to go to the church for help.
-While Louis confesses his sins in a confessional, Lestat enters the church and kills the priests.
-In response, Louis draws a knife and stabs Lestat several times.
+Tormented by Lestat's constant mind control, he decides to go to the church for help.
+While Louis admits his sins in the confessional, Lestat enters the church and kills the priests.
+In response, Louis draws a knife and stabs Lestat several times but to no effect.
 Eventually, Louis allows himself to be turned into a vampire after hearing Lestat's words that it will help him overcome his sorrow.